 How many hours per week does Medicare home health care cover?

 Medicare does not set a specific hourly limit.
 Coverage is based on “intermittent” skilled care needs, which generally means up to 8 hours per day and no more than 28 hours per week.
-In some cases, full-time nursing may be covered for a limited time if medically necessary.
+In some cases, Medicare may approve up to 35 hours per week for a limited time.

-Does Medicare Supplement (Medigap) cover additional home health care?
+Does Medicare supplement (Medigap) cover home health care?

-Since Original Medicare already covers home health services at 100% with no out-of-pocket cost, Medicare Supplement plans do not add significant additional coverage for home health care.
-However, Medigap plans can help cover the 20% coinsurance on durable medical equipment used at home.
+Because Original Medicare already covers home health care at 100% for eligible services, Medicare Supplement plans do not typically need to cover additional home health costs.
+However, Medigap plans can help cover the 20% coinsurance for durable medical equipment ordered as part of your home health care.

-Navigating Medicare home health care benefits can be complex, especially when you or a loved one needs care quickly.
-As an independent Medicare broker licensed in 33 states, The Big 65 helps you understand your coverage options and find the right plan for your healthcare needs.
+Navigating Medicare’s home health care benefit can be confusing, especially when you or a loved one needs care quickly.
+As independent, licensed Medicare brokers, The Big 65 can help you understand your coverage options, compare plans, and make sure you are getting the benefits you deserve.